DaveSeidel/music-src/Nebulae/instr/Risset_Harmonic_Oscillator/README.md

  * Jean-Claude Risset (RIP) for all of his contributions
  * The Csound user community (especially Jeanette C., who suggested wavetable morphing).
+ * The Technobear, whose firmware was very helpful udring the development process.
  * Reginald Bain for his article.
 I've been playing with this technique since 2004, but I learned a lot from the article.

 ---